|Works with||Windows, Mac OS X, Linux, Android, iOS iPhone-iPad, Chrome plugin|

 Netflix and Bittorrent

-It is rather refreshing to see IPVanish NOT advertising the service, while offering it anyway!
+It is rather refreshing to see IPVanish NOT advertising its unblocking capabilities while offering them anyway!
 You’ll still have to find your access point to things like American Netflix or BBC iPlayer.
-But IPVanish’ servers abound, and spawn enough IP-addresses to finally secure your connection to these services.
+But IPVanish has servers abound and spawns enough IP-addresses to ensure your connection to these services.

 Live-chat is notably absent, however, and a 24/7 support service is only available through email.
-Not that the emails aren’t answered speedily, but delays do occur – making one wonder why it’s called a 24/7 service in the first place.
-Luckily the emailed answers generally are concise and to the point – employees seem to be well informed about most issues associated with VPN-services.
+Not that the emails are answered speedily, and delays do occur – making one wonder why it’s called a 24/7 service in the first place.
+Luckily the email answers are generally concise and to the point – employees seem to be well informed about most issues regarding their VPN-services.